-- Participation: The principle of participation, that is, that children have the right to speak their mind and give their views in all matters that affect them is one of the guiding principles of the UN Convention on the Rights of the Child. [...]112 - Best interest of the child: The child's best interests should be a primary consideration in all cases involving children.
+- Participation: The principle of participation, that is, that children have the right to speak their mind and give their views in all matters that affect them is one of the guiding principles of the UN Convention on the Rights of the Child. [...] - Best interest of the child: The child's best interests should be a primary consideration in all cases involving children.
 The assessment of the situation needs to be done accurately.
-These guidelines promote the development of multidisciplinary methods for assessing the best interests of the child acknowledging that this is a complex exercise. [...]113 - Dignity: Respecting dignity is a basic human rights requirement, underlying many existing legal instruments. [...]
-Particular attention should be paid to its statement that "every child is a unique and valuable human being and as such his or her individual dignity, special needs, interests and privacy should be respected and protected".114 - Protection from discrimination: The prohibition of discrimination is also a well-established principle in international human rights law.
-Article 2 of the UN Convention on the Rights of the Child is viewed as one of its guiding principles. [...]115
+These guidelines promote the development of multidisciplinary methods for assessing the best interests of the child acknowledging that this is a complex exercise. [...] - Dignity: Respecting dignity is a basic human rights requirement, underlying many existing legal instruments. [...]
+Particular attention should be paid to its statement that "every child is a unique and valuable human being and as such his or her individual dignity, special needs, interests and privacy should be respected and protected".
+156 - Protection from discrimination: The prohibition of discrimination is also a well-established principle in international human rights law.
+Article 2 of the UN Convention on the Rights of the Child is viewed as one of its guiding principles. [...] - And rule of law: European Court of Human rights highlighted that the rule of law, one of the

-111 Extract from Explanatory memorandum, para.
+&lt;sup>153 Extract from Explanatory memorandum, para.
 28, p.
 49.